rchastain/eschecs/README.md

-*Eschecs* is a free chess playing program, which uses the [UCI protocol](http://www.shredderchess.com/chess-info/features/uci-universal-chess-interface.html) to dialog with UCI chess engines.
+*Eschecs* is a chess playing program, using the [UCI protocol](http://www.shredderchess.com/chess-info/features/uci-universal-chess-interface.html) to dialog with a chess engine.

-*Eschecs* includes an original UCI engine called *Moustique*. *Eschecs* and *Moustique* are open source Pascal programs.

 ## I. User's Guide